AdaCore/training_material/courses/rust_essentials/070_user_defined_types/03_enums.rst

 -----------------------

 -  Each variants are mutually exclusive
-   -  Connexion can only be in one of these states at a time
+   -  Connection can only be in one of these states at a time

 .. code:: rust